dovebase/NickMod/README.md

 # NickMod
-A Plugin Created For @StrikeLand
+A Plugin Created For StrikeLand Network